KelClark/Javascript--Password-Generator/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+The password can include special characters.
+If you're unfamiliar with these, see this list of Password Special Characters from the OWASP FoundationLinks to an external site.. https://www.owasp.org/index.php/Password_special_characters